neilslater/pool_of_entropy/README.md

 the String is formatted), then PoolOfEntropy will process that (using SHA-512) into unbiased results.
-If you care about your own source of randomness being more "important" than the initial state of the PRNG, or its continued deterministic ticking, then make use of the modifiers and/or add data to the pool frequently.
+If you care about your own source of randomness being more "important" than the initial state of the PRNG or its deterministic progression, then make use of the modifiers and/or add data to the pool frequently.

 ## More information